bernease/git-practice/README.md

-# Welcome to our first git repository
+# Welcome to our git repository